dgayet/web-scrapping-example/README.md

 # web-scrapping-example
-Simple web scrapping example using Typescript and Node
+Simple web scrapping example using Typescript and Node to get infobae currency rates